kivy/pyjnius/docs/source/api.rst

 .. function:: detach()

-    Each time you create a native thread in Python and uses Pyjnius, any call to Pyjnius methods will force attachment of the native thread to the current JVM.
+    Each time you create a native thread in Python and use Pyjnius, any call to Pyjnius methods will force attachment of the native thread to the current JVM.
     But you must detach it before leaving the thread, and Pyjnius cannot do it for you.